Irreversible entropy production, from quantum to classical: Applications

-Even though Eq.~(\ref{measurement_projective_sigma}) provides a consistent definition of entropy production, it is not possible to expect any relation between $\sigma$ and thermodynamic quantities such as heat and work, as appears in the original Clausius inequality [Eq.~(\ref{intro_sigma_clausius})].
-Notions of heat and work can still be defined~\cite{Elouard2017a}.
-However, since the states in question are never thermal in shape, entropy production and heat have no straightforward relation with each other.
-We also mention, in passing, that these notions of heat and work do not discuss the energy cost itself of performing a projective measurement, something which has recently been put under scrutiny~\cite{Guryanova2018}.
+Although Eq.~(\ref{measurement_projective_sigma}) provides a consistent definition of entropy production, it is not possible to expect any relation between $\sigma$ and thermodynamic quantities such as heat and work, as appears in the original Clausius inequality Eq.~(\ref{intro_sigma_clausius})~\cite{Mohammady2020}.
+While notions of heat and work can still be defined~\cite{Elouard2017a}, as the states in question are never thermal in shape, entropy production and heat have no straightforward relation with each other.
+We also mention, in passing, that such notions of heat and work do not take into account the energy cost itself of performing a projective measurement, something which has recently been put under scrutiny~\cite{Guryanova2018}.